Looking for a reading, writing, or language classes outside the house for your homeschool student? Here’s a list of opportunities in the Upstate.

 French courses: children are grouped based on French-language skill level.

-French Club: Saturdays, once per month from 9 am – 12 pm.
+French Club: Saturdays, once per month for 10 months from 9 am – 12 pm.

 Two age groups are offered, 6-8 years old and 9-12 years old.

 Children will enjoy activities, games, workshops, and more with instructor Claire Rouvery.